December 1, 2006

 According to the DHS, if you are pulled aside at an airport or other border crossing due to your ATS score and you believe your apparently high score is in error, what you can do is correct the errors that may (or may not) have contributed to your high score.
 That means you can call your credit card companies, any airlines you have ever traveled on, your local police department, the FBI and all the other collectors of the information that may or may not have targeted you as a terrorist or criminal and see if you can correct the data from that end.
 Any changes in the contributing databases will update your ATS record, as well.

-For more information on the Automated Targeting System and related topics, check out the links on the next page.
+For more information on the Automated Targeting System and related topics, check out the links below.